 • The line that marks the farthest inland shoreline of a pre-historic ocean; divides the Piedmont and Coastal Plain regions

 • Runs from Columbus, in the west, through Macon to Augusta, in the east

 These are the three northernmost regions in Georgia and the easiest to confuse.
-Take five minutes and develop a trick to memorizing these three regions' locations and features.
+Take thre minutes and develop a trick to memorizing these three regions' locations and features.
 Write it below and be prepared to share